Digital-Alchemy-TS/documentation/Matrix Rendering/Hardware Build Guide.md

 ## Overview

-This project details the construction of [[Pi Matrix Overview|Pi Matrix]] compatible hardware, and provides the software to do the rendering (coming soon)
+This project details the construction of [[Matrix Rendering Overview|Pi Matrix]] compatible hardware, and provides the software to do the rendering (coming soon)

 > Links provided for easy to find product reference, project can be made much more cost efficiently